Skip to content

 export TENABLE_SECRET_KEY="your-secret-key"

-# Create a new web application scan
+# Create a new web application scan configuration

-curl -X POST "https://cloud.tenable.com/was/v2/scans" \
+curl -X POST "https://cloud.tenable.com/was/v2/configs" \

 -H "X-ApiKeys: accessKey=$TENABLE_ACCESS_KEY;secretKey=$TENABLE_SECRET_KEY" \